Please note: a valid prescription is required for all prescription medication.

 What Biotène Is and How It Works

-Biotène® Dry Mouth Oral Rinse is designed to soothe and moisturize oral tissues when saliva is reduced.
-The formula uses humectants and lubricants to hold moisture on the mucosa.
-It is alcohol-free and formulated for a gentle feel.
+Biotène® Dry Mouth Oral Rinse is designed to coat oral tissues and reduce dryness.
+The formulation uses humectants and lubricants that hold moisture on the mucosa.
+It does not treat the cause of reduced saliva but can make speaking, swallowing, and daily oral care more comfortable.

 CanadianInsulin.com is a prescription referral platform.
 We verify prescriptions with your prescriber when required, and licensed Canadian pharmacies dispense your order.